ScienceParkStudyGroup/2021_summer_school/index.md

 <br>

-## Metabarcoding microbiome
+## Microbiome
-If you are interested in metabarcoding, please consider the following:
+If you are interested in amplicon-based and/or shotgun sequencing for microbiome analyses, please consider the following:
 1. The _Programming with Python_ workshop.
 2. Followed by the _Metabarcoding analysis using QIIME 2_ workshop.
+3. And/or followed by the _Shotgun metagenomics_ workshop.

 <br>